-The ACNLSP comprises a network of development roads including; integrator arterial (B), neighbourhood connector and local access roads and laneways.
-The ACNLSP includes an urban design hierarchy for the development roads, which is an expansion of the traffic hierarchy, to better reflect the intended functions of the roads and their corresponding streetscape characters.
+The ACVLSP comprises a network of development roads including; Integrator Arterial (B), Neighbourhood Connector and local access roads and laneways.

+The ACVLSP includes an urban design hierarchy for the development roads, which is an expansion of the traffic hierarchy, to better reflect the intended functions of the roads and their corresponding streetscape characters.
 Typical road cross-sections are documented in the traffic report.

 In all cases the road cross-sections will be designed to cater for utility services, street trees, parking embayments, etc. as required.
-The engineering design of roads will be carried out to comply with the Department of Planning Liveable Neighbourhoods recommendations for design speeds, sight distances, etc. and with the requirements of the City of Wanneroo, Main Roads WA and other relevant Australian Standards where applicable.
+The engineering design of roads will be carried out to comply with the Department of Planning, Lands and Heritage Liveable Neighbourhoods recommendations and with the requirements of the City of Wanneroo, Main Roads WA and other relevant Australian Standards where applicable.

 In particular, it is proposed that the development roads be designed to suit lower vehicle operating speeds to ensure safer operation and to provide more flexibility to better follow the existing topography with road alignments and grades.

-The lower speeds on local roads will also support initiatives to adopt smaller street truncations and associated intersection curve radii.
-The ACNLSP includes some short sections of development roads located adjacent to the boundary of the dunes and Regional Open Space network.
+The lower speeds on local roads will also support Initiatives to adopt smaller street truncations and associated intersection curve radii.

+The ACVLSP includes some short sections of development roads located adjacent to the boundary of the dunes and Regional Open Space network.
 The existing topography along these sections is such that to achieve appropriate road alignment it may be necessary to extend the road earthworks batters into parts of the reserve.
-The extent of this would be minimised as an objective of the road design and would be detailed through relevant environmental approval processes.
+The extent of this would be minimised as an objective of the road design and would be detailed through relevant engineering approval processes.

-Initial road access to the site will need to be via extension of roads from Shorehaven, or one of LandCorp's land holdings Alkimos Beach to the south or Alkimos Central to the north.
-Ultimately there are four public roads (two in the north and two in the south) which link the ACNLSP to the broader Alkimos area.
+Initial road access to the site will need to be via extension of roads from Shorehaven, or one of DevelopmentWA's land holdings Alkimos Beach to the south or from the Central Alkimos LSP area to the north.
+Ultimately there are four public roads (two in the north and two in the south) which link the ACNSP to the broader Alkimos area.
 The two access roads to the north require the roads to be constructed across the land designated Parks and Recreation and Bush Forever on the Metropolitan Region Scheme.
 These roads are documented on the Alkimos Eglinton District Structure Plan, consideration will need to be given to minimising the impact of cut and fill batters from the roads at the detailed design and construction stage.

 Funding for the construction of these roads needs to be resolved between the adjacent development entities.
-The road connection to the northwest through Shorehaven provides the connection from the ACNLSP for the planned Secondary Public Transport System, which we understand may take the form of a high frequency bus service.
-Vehicle access to the existing Alkimos Waste Water Treatment Plant site is currently provided through the ACNLSP site on temporary limestone access tracks.
-It is planned the permanent access will be provided off public roads in the ACNLSP area when completed.
-The Water Corporation is investigating options for providing a purpose built exclusive access road to the treatment plant.
-Provision has been made with the ACNLSP layout to accommodate this possibility, although a final decision has not been made if this option will proceed.
-Both access options can be provided and meet appropriate engineering standards.
+The road connection to the northwest through Shorehaven provides the connection from the ACVLSP for the planned Secondary Public Transport System, which we understand we take the form of a high frequency bus service.